 Other brands have of course also tried to achieve a complete in house top to tail system, but being fair to the team from Koln, none even remotely near the level of a Tidal system.
 Then you get to the build quality, component choice and craftsmanship of this brand, recently aptly described by Jeff Fritz of Soundstage Ultra: “Their build and finish qualities, inside and outside the speaker, are the best I’ve seen on any audio product of any type.”
 Tidal is not only an ultra high-end product but also a true luxury product, in the same mould as say a Patek watch, a Leica M camera or indeed, a Bugatti hypercar.

-Some customers might prefer Vitus and some prefer a vacuum tubed Allnic setup and a Tidal system does begin at a higher price point which will exclude some, but if you decide that the Tidal way of doing things is your bag, then yes, nothing in my experience will compete with Tidal at its own game.
+Some customers might prefer Vitus or Thrax and the way they go about things and a Tidal system does begin at a higher price point which will exclude others, but if you decide that the Tidal way of doing things is your bag, then yes, nothing in my experience will compete with Tidal at its own game.
 As all the reviews and awards point out, Tidal offers you the very highest levels of performance but in a package that is possibly unequalled for its liquidity, naturalness and feeling of sonic invisibility or “equipment not being there”.
 A “pure glass of water” is the phrase managing director Jorn Janczak likes to employ.